 Reduce Homelessness: The State of Montana will use CDBG, HOME, HTF, and ESG funds to provide permanent housing, shelter, and services for homeless persons and persons at risk of homelessness.
-Activities may include operations and maintenance of shelters to be responsive to COVID-19 health and welfare concerns of individuals that are homeless or at-risk of homelessness, construction or rehabilitation of housing or shelters, and direct assistance to serve this clientele throughout the state.
-These activities will be included in the grant categories listed previously, as well as those that are impacted by COVID-19 health and welfare concerns.
+Activities may include construction or rehabilitation of housing or shelters, and direct assistance to serve this clientele throughout the state.
+These activities will be included in the grant categories listed previously.